Notable suspensions under NFL’s personal conduct policy - KVIA

 2007 — Bears defensive tackle Tank Johnson suspended eight games (gun charge).

-2007 — Bengals wide receiver Chris Henry Jones suspended eight games (multiple violations of personal conduct policy).
+2007 — Bengals wide receiver Chris Henry suspended eight games (multiple violations of personal conduct policy).

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL